MattX/eurydice/spec.md

 This specification aims to provide a description of how Everydice should behave.
 There may be divergences between Everydice and this description - those are bugs, please report them!

-If you're looking for an introduction to the AnyDice DSL, this document may be too technical.
+This document is intended mostly as a specification for other AnyDice implementers, or for power users.
+If you're looking for an introduction to the AnyDice DSL, this document is likely too technical.
 Consider looking at [AnyDice docs](https://anydice.com/docs/) for a smoother introduction.

 **This project is not affiliated with AnyDice or Jasper Flick.**